Hidden activations know when self-report does not

 The Brier scores tell the same story without the rank-only filter.
 Self-report Brier is 0.298, which means the probabilities Llama emits are barely better than always saying 0.5; the residual probe Brier is 0.171, reaching well past calibration parity.
 AUROC and Brier disagreeing would be a flag for rank-vs-magnitude trade-off; here they agree, and the probe wins on both.

-The interesting finding in FELM is not the held-out AUROC.
-It is what happened when we tried to repair the annotation.
-Llama-generated FELM-style answers go beyond FELM's curated reference snippets often enough that calling them false against those snippets is the wrong target.
-We added fuller readability-extracted references and a fourth not_enough_evidence label.
+The useful FELM finding came from the annotation repair.
+Llama-generated FELM-style answers exceed FELM's curated reference snippets often enough that scoring them false against those snippets targets the wrong object.
+I added fuller readability-extracted references and a fourth not_enough_evidence label.
 The repaired pilot's 52 segments came back like this:

-not_enough_evidence at 57.7% is not noise.
-It is a structural finding: when generated claims exceed the reference scope, a reference-bounded annotator cannot adjudicate them.
-The label tells us whether the bundle supports the claim, not whether the claim is true.
-That is a coverage measurement, not a correctness measurement, and it is the wrong target for a probe trained on claim correctness.
-We therefore did not scale the matched-generation FELM run; instead, FELM stays in the paper as a documented boundary that explains why label provenance matters more than domain similarity.
+A 57.7% not_enough_evidence rate exposes the target mismatch.
+Generated claims can exceed the reference scope; then a reference-bounded annotator cannot adjudicate them.
+The label tells me whether the bundle supports the claim, not whether the claim is true.
+That gives a coverage measurement, not a correctness measurement, and it is the wrong target for a probe trained on claim correctness.
+I did not scale the matched-generation FELM run; FELM stays in the paper as a documented boundary for label provenance.

 The methodological lesson

-The strongest lesson is not "legal QA transfers to biography QA."
-It is that label provenance dominates.
+Label provenance dominates the transfer story.
 MAUD works because fixed claims are judged by a clear rubric.
-FActScore works because human atomic-fact labels directly capture factual support.
+FActScore works because human atomic-fact labels capture factual support.
 FELM is weaker because segment labels and reference coverage are coarser than the claim-level correctness target the probe needs.
 Claim construction and label provenance affect probe trainability as much as the probe architecture does.

-For a probe-based uncertainty system, the hard questions come before the classifier ever runs.
-What is the claim?
-What does the label actually capture?
-Does the activation span match the label unit?
-When those three line up, a regularized linear readout of the residual stream recovers a sizeable correctness signal.
-When they do not, a stronger probe will mostly learn a muddier target.
+A probe-based uncertainty system starts before the classifier runs.
+Define the claim.
+Name what the label captures.
+Align the activation span with the label unit.
+With those three pieces aligned, a regularized linear readout of the residual stream recovers a sizeable correctness signal.
+With a muddier target, a stronger probe mostly learns the mud.

 Bounds on the claim

-- Does say: residual activations recover claim-level correctness signal that structured Llama self-report misses on MAUD and FActScore.
+- Claim: residual activations recover claim-level correctness signal that structured Llama self-report misses on MAUD and FActScore.
 The paired AUROC delta lands at +0.260 and +0.262 across the two settings.

-- Does not say: probes detect legal or factual truth in an absolute sense.
+- Limit: probes do not detect legal or factual truth in an absolute sense.
 MAUD remains judge-proxy evidence until the frozen 30-claim human audit is analyzed.

-- Does say: the GPT-5.4 external scorer is the strongest MAUD method, but its 0.944 AUROC inflates from same-family scorer-judge coupling.
+- Claim: the GPT-5.4 external scorer is the strongest MAUD method, but its 0.944 AUROC inflates from same-family scorer-judge coupling.
 The defensible estimate is 0.872 under the independent judge.

-- Does not say: residual probes reliably beat SAE probes.
-Residual is directionally stronger, but residual-minus-SAE intervals cross zero under judge 2 and on the agreement set.
+- Limit: residual probes have not cleared SAE probes.
+Residual is stronger in the point estimate, but residual-minus-SAE intervals cross zero under judge 2 and on the agreement set.

-- Does not say: the residual correctness direction decomposes into a small number of Goodfire layer-19 SAE features.
-A separate analysis (probe_interpretation.md) found the signal distributed; the probe is a useful behavioral readout, not a compact mechanism story.
+- Limit: the residual correctness direction does not decompose into a small number of Goodfire layer-19 SAE features.
+A separate analysis (probe_interpretation.md) found the signal distributed; the probe is a useful behavioral readout rather than a compact mechanism story.

-- Does not say: the result generalizes to other model families, other layers, or other claim extractors.
+- Limit: I have not tested other model families, other layers, or other claim extractors.
 All probes are layer 19 of Llama 3.1 8B Instruct.
 CUAD failed at the claim-extraction step before this protocol could run.

 Three follow-ups would most sharpen the claim, in roughly this order.